tired6488/RYD-Docs/README.md

 # RYD-docs

-(Experimental) Guides & Documentation for [Return-YouTube-Dislike Project](https://github.com/Anarios/return-youtube-dislike/)
+Experimental Guides & Documentation for [Return-YouTube-Dislike Project](https://github.com/Anarios/return-youtube-dislike/)

+Please note: **This is temporary**

+(It was supposed to be a wiki)